If there are one thing developers like less than writing documentation, it’s responding to unnecessary escalations.

 Dynamic runbook feedback loops

 A runbook is a set of procedures for how to respond in situations such as receiving an alert from the monitoring system.
-The goal of the feedback loop is to create a mechanism where subject matter experts create runbooks, but both devs and ops are empowered to improve them in ways that reduce the number of escalations and improve cooperation.
+The goal of the feedback loop is to create a mechanism where subject-matter experts create runbooks, but both devs and ops are empowered to improve them in ways that reduce the number of escalations and improve cooperation.

 The goal of this process is to establish the proper balance of effort versus value when crafting documentation.
 It is a waste of effort for someone to write a 100-page treatise about a simple issue; but a runbook that is too brief isn’t useful.
 This paradigm leads to the right balance.
-A runbook starts at the size the original author believed to be appropriate given the knowledge at hand but evolves to the right size as it gets exercised.
-Runbooks that are rarely or never needed receive less effort and frequently-used runbooks are updated, optimized, and possibly turned into automated responses.
+A runbook starts at the size the original author believed to be appropriate given the knowledge at hand, but evolves to the right size as it gets exercised.
+Runbooks that are rarely or never needed to receive less effort and frequently-used runbooks are updated, optimized, and possibly turned into automated responses.

 This is in striking contrast to organizations where runbooks are created by “on high” without input from people with direct involvement.
 Often these either can’t be changed or change require a heavy-weight process that impedes any improvement.